parkerdonat/MergeConflict/README.md

 # MergeConflict
-A simple iOS application repository to show Git-Flow and handling Merge Conflicts.
+A simple iOS application repository to demonstrate Git-Flow and handling hljhklkjhlkjhkljhkljhkj Merge Conflicts.
-## This change was made by Parker Donat.
+## This change was made by al;djfkljasdlkfjl;aksdjfl;kajsdflkja;ls Parker.

-Hello, this is a merge conflict.
-Hope this works.